Join our community on Facebook

 Our closed Facebook groups are a great place to connect with other people affected by a brain tumour and share your experience with ketogenic diets.

 This is because it can affect your standard treatment and interfere with observations of your condition by your medical team.
 It can also cause side-effects, such as weight loss, constipation and fatigue.
-These may be short-term and your doctor/dietitian can help to alleviate or prevent these side-effects.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: